- U.S. Figure Skating Fact Sheet (PDF)

 The best way to be a part of U.S. Figure Skating is to be a member of a U.S. Figure Skating-affiliated club.
 All local clubs and programs set their own membership dues and will submit payment to U.S. Figure Skating making them both members of the local association/program and U.S. Figure Skating.
 For more information on club/member dues and membership rules, please refer to the current U.S. Figure Skating Rulebook or inquire with your local club.

-The membership fee to join U.S. Figure Skating for the 2011-12 skating season is $50 for the first full family member and $20 for each subsequent member in the same household when joining through a club.
+The membership fee to join U.S. Figure Skating is $50 for the first full family member, $25 for an introductory membership, $70 for four-year collegiate membership and $20 for each subsequent member in the same household when joining through a club.
 Check with your local club for all membership fees, benefits and services.
 Full individual membership is $120.

 There are many benefits to joining a club.
 Club programs and services are designed to meet the specific needs of its membership.
 Some of the benefits and services of clubs include:

 - Free skating

 - Conducting U.S. Figure Skating test sessions